Boeing 737-800 Southwest Seat Specifications

-Seats 2A, 2B, and 2C have more legroom, making them more popular among regular flyers.
-The left extreme of the 9th row and the right extreme of the 10th row lack windows, making seats 9A and 10F less popular.
+Seats 2A, 2B, and 2C have more legroom, considering the Boeing 737 800 best seats for regular flyers.
+The left extreme of the 9th row and the right extreme of the 10th row lack windows, making seats 9A and 10F in the Southwest Boeing 737-800 less popular.
 Seats 13A to 13F don’t recline because they are in front of the exit row; the same applies to seats 14A to 15F.
 However, the 14th and 15th rows get extra legroom.

 Like the first row on the Southwest Boeing 737 800 seat map, 15B to 15E are narrower because of the stationary armrests and tray tables.
 On the other hand, the 16th row seats have the most space for passengers’ legs and don’t sacrifice reclining angle.
 The only seats in this row that don’t guarantee the best experience are 16A and 16F because they are thinner due to the attached tray tables and stationary armrest.